Welcome to UCLA Health Emergency Care

 Triage: We check you in, create your medical record and review your symptoms.
 A nurse measures your heart rate, breathing and blood pressure.
 We then move you to a treatment area.

 Evaluation: Your doctor and nurse coordinate your care, deliver a diagnosis and plan treatment.
 To determine a diagnosis, your doctor may order blood tests, urine tests or imaging studies, such as an X-ray or MRI.
 After reviewing test results and explaining a diagnosis, your doctor recommends a treatment plan.

 Registration: A member of the registration team visits you in the treatment area to confirm your address, primary care doctor, and insurance and pharmacy information.

 Treatment: Your care team provides treatment and answers any questions you may have.

 Discharge: When it’s time for you to go home, our team gives you detailed discharge instructions.
 We coordinate follow-up care and send prescription medications to the pharmacy of your choice.
 We also send information about your ED visit to your primary care physician.

 What happens after your visit?

-Some people need to be admitted to the hospital following an ER visit.
+Some people need to be admitted to the hospital following an ED visit.
 If you need inpatient care, your team coordinates the transition, answers your questions and communicates with specialists as necessary.